SayehKazem/FunBurd/README.md

 - **Figure 4:** Rare and common variant architectures across complex traits.
 - **Figure 5:** Gene dosage responses across traits.

+### Additional Analysis Tools

+- **Jaccard-Based p-value (Python notebook):** A robust method for assessing gene set associations.
+The notebook is included for reproducing these calculations.
+- **S-LDSC:** Scripts to recompute GWAS enrichments for your geneset of interest using stratified LD score regression.

 ### File Types

 - `*.Rmd` and `*.md` files: Scripts for generating figures and statistical analyses.
+- `*.ipynb` files: Python notebooks for Jaccard-based p-value analysis.
-- `data/`: Contains datasets necessary for reproducing the figures.
+- `data/`: Contains all datasets necessary for reproducing the figures and analyses, included in this repository.

 ## Usage